 With Theorems \ref{unique_transition} and \ref{mg_edge_to_transition}, we may now define a directed, labeled multigraph which we will call the $(n,b)$-Hoey-Sloane multigraph.

-\begin{definition} Let $N$ be the collection of non-negative integers less than $n.$ We map each edge, $(d_1,d_2),$ of $M$ to the multiedge, $(c_1,c_2),$ in $N\times N,$ which uniquely satisfies Equation \ref{state_transition}, to form a labeled multiedge, which we may visualize in the same fashion as Figure \ref{stae_diagram}.
-Taking $N$ as the collection of vertices, along with the collection of labeled multiedges defined above, we shall call this construction the {\it $(n,b)$-Hoey-Sloane multigraph}.
-To distinguish the multigraph from the usual $(n,b)$-Hoey-Sloane graph, $\Gamma,$ we will denote the $(n,b)$-Hoey-Sloane multigraph as $\Delta.$ \end{definition}
+\begin{definition} Let $N$ be the collection of non-negative integers less than $n.$ We map each edge $(d_1,d_2)$ of $M$ to the multi-edge $(c_1,c_2)$ in $N\times N,$ which uniquely satisfies Equation (\ref{state_transition}), to form a labeled multi-edge, which we may visualize in the same fashion as Figure \ref{state_diagram}.
+Taking $N$ as the collection of vertices, along with the collection of labeled multi-edges defined above, we will call this construction the {\it $(n,b)$-Hoey-Sloane multigraph}.
+To distinguish the multigraph from the usual $(n,b)$-Hoey-Sloane graph $\Gamma,$ we will denote the $(n,b)$-Hoey-Sloane multigraph as $\Delta.$ \end{definition}